minetestblog/minetestblog.github.io/YYYY-MM-DD-next_post.markdown

 ## Briefing <a name="overview"></a>
 ------------------------------------------------
+Minetest 5.5 was released last month, with some significant improvements.

 A short overview of today's post

 ## Engine News <a name="engine"></a>
 ------------------------------------------------
+Minetest 5.5 is out!
+Some of the highlights for it are:
+* New dynamic media functions; you can send dynamic media to individual clients, and it can be ephemeral media that is forgotten after disconnect.

 What has been happening in engine development?